uabinf/nlp-group-project-2018-the-question-man/README.md

 ## Explore neural networks

+An original aim for this project was to use RNNs for constructing Wikipedia article recommendations based on thier relevance to web pages in a users browser history.
+The idea was derive a sequence model, either from visited web site names or their topic coverage, and recommend pages/topics that could follow and recommend Wikipedia pages that relate to those topics.
+The motivatation was to provide information that could assist in the learning activities of the user visiting these pages.

+This aim remained unexplored due to the challenges confronted when trying to build topic models from Wikipedia articles.

+An initial attempt was made to better understand the function of Neural Network models in general.
 The first notebook is focused on understanding the basics of neural networks, the operations the represent, and the influence of meta-parameters.

 nb/basic-nn.ipynb

-It hand implements a simple NN and explores how teaching it to count, i.e. add one to the previous number.
+It hand implements a simple NN and explores teaching it to count, i.e. add one to the previous number.

 ## Explore gensim